 I was talking to a pastor in Scotland earlier this year and we were talking about a couple of people who virtually make it impossible to have fellowship once you have crossed them.
 And he said this – ‘they will never forgive because they don’t believe you have apologised to their satisfaction’.
 That’s a terrible thing.
 You just don’t see that in the father of the Prodigal Son – he runs down the road saying ‘don’t a say a word, I want to be in fellowship with you.’

 And you think of the forgiveness exemplified in an extreme way by that Missionary lady Gladys Staines back in the early 2000’s when she went over to India with her husband Graham and their two little boys.
 And some extremists discovered her husband and her two little boys in their car and set alight to the car.
 Her husband and two boys were burnt alive in the car.

-So Paul’s logic, you see in these verses is that we join the fellowship by faith in Christ, we discover that the people who are in the same pew as us have been chosen by God, and they are holy, set apart for a task and they are dearly loved by him and we put on our uniform as we come and it’s the uniform of being in service and we can’t possible say when frictions arise (and they will arise), and we can’t possibly say ‘I am never forgiving that person, I will NEVER forgive that person’ – we can’t say that.
+So Paul’s logic, you see in these verses is that we join the fellowship by faith in Christ, we discover that the people who are in the same pew as us have been chosen by God and they are holy, set apart for a task and they are dearly loved by him and we put on our uniform as we come and it’s the uniform of being in service and we can’t possible say when frictions arise (and they will arise) and we can’t possibly say ‘I never forgive that person, I will NEVER forgive that person’ – we can’t say that.
 We can’t say I can’t bear these people.
-No – what we have received is to be passed through us – the forgiveness is to be extended, and the bearing is to be extended.
+No – what we have received is to be passed through us – the forgiveness is to be extended and the bearing is to be extended.

 Now I am not saying this is easy.
 I know that forgiveness can be very, very difficult.
 Some people have been damaged very badly.
 I imagine almost everybody in this building has been damaged by somebody very badly so I am not pretending this is easy.